nlw0/dailypuxo/README.md

 Then there is a website, made with Dart.
 It's a single stand-alone page that loads a larde data JSON file produced by the previous tools, and lets you navigate through the images.
 The images are hosted on twitpic.

 The quality from this code is not good.
-I did it in a hurry during my vacations, while I was learning Dart one thing or two about dynamic web page development.
+I did it in a hurry during my vacations, while I was learning Dart and also one thing or two about web development.
 I would love to have some more structure and classes in the code, and also maybe to move some of the logic to the server.
 There is probably a smarter way to do the handling of the clicks, and changes to the view, I believe what I did is a kind of primitive "model-view-controller"...

 Enjoy!